 Many companies are struggling to find and retain good talent.
-It’s important that benefits, including relocation and assignment benefits, are very competitive and offer employees what they need to have the best possible experience as they uproot their lives and move – be it a long or short-term move.
+It’s important that benefits, including relocation tax assistance and tax equalization, are very competitive.
+Offer employees what they need to have the best possible experience as they uproot their lives and move – be it a long or short-term move.

 There are many benefits a company should consider for their employee relocation and global mobility programs.
 In this article, we discuss tax assistance and tax equalization.
 According to WHR Global (WHR) Chief Financial Officer, Jami Long, “By providing these tax benefits, employers help offset tax burdens for their employees.
 By doing so, some of the stress typically associated with relocations or international assignments can be decreased.
 When you consider that these benefits also help companies stay competitive in the hiring process, it’s a win-win for everyone.”

 Tax Assistance versus Tax Equalization

 Tax assistance also referred to as gross-up, means an employer grosses up an employee’s taxable relocation benefits.
 In other words, gross-up is the additional money an employer pays their employee to offset any additional income taxes the employee would owe the respective tax authority when that employee receives a company-provided cash benefit, like relocation expenses.
 This benefit alleviates some of the tax burdens on a portion of the employee’s income.

 Tax equalization, on the other hand, neutralizes an assignee’s tax liability associated with a global assignment.
 This compensation approach means an assignee pays approximately the same taxes if they had remained in their home country.
 In other words, the assignee is not paying more or less had they not left their home country, regardless of the actual tax burden in the home and host country.